The Kingdom of eSwatini

 Education in Kingdom of eSwatini is based on the British school system and includes primary (Grades 1-7), secondary (Forms 1-3) and high school (Forms 4-5).
 Courses offered at schools include geography, mathematics, science, siSwati, English, religious education, agriculture, and business studies, though schools in Mbabane and Manzini often offer subjects as diverse as French and music.
 All students learn English beginning in Grade 3, though many people in the rural areas, particularly the elderly, communicate only in siSwati.
 Because of high school fees and because progression in school is based on passing a series of exams, many children in Kingdom of eSwatini do not complete school beyond Grade 7.

-Since the early 1990s, Kingdom of eSwatini has been plagued by a number of developmental issues, the most significant of which is HIV/AIDS.
-In addition to having the highest rate of HIV infection in the world (42.6% of pregnant women), Kingdom of eSwatini also has one of the highest rates of Tuberculosis (TB) in the world.
-Economically, Kingdom of eSwatini has very few natural resources or indigenous industries, relying largely on South Africa both for imports and employment.
-Since 2000, Kingdom of eSwatini has also been stricken by drought conditions that have created a long-term food security problem, particularly in the eastern portion of the country.
+Since the early 1990s, the Kingdom of eSwatini has been plagued by a number of developmental issues, the most significant of which is HIV/AIDS.
+In addition to having the highest rate of HIV infection in the world (42.6% of pregnant women), the Kingdom of eSwatini also has one of the highest rates of Tuberculosis (TB) in the world.
+Economically, the Kingdom of eSwatini has very few natural resources or indigenous industries, relying largely on South Africa both for imports and employment.
+Since 2000, the Kingdom of eSwatini has also been stricken by drought conditions that have created a long-term food security problem, particularly in the eastern portion of the country.
 For these reasons, many international and non-governmental organizations maintain a presence in the country.

-Despite the country’s developmental challenges, visitors coming to Kingdom of eSwatini for the first time will be overwhelmed by its beautiful, mountainous scenery and friendly people, two of the country’s greatest attributes.
-The weather in Kingdom of eSwatini, though mild compared to freezing and scorching temperatures found elsewhere in Africa, varies greatly by season, as well as from one region to the next.
-As Pasture Valley, there is sometimes frost during the winter months of May to August, while temperatures in the summer months of December to February can reach as high as 36°C. The rainy season in Kingdom of eSwatini generally lasts from November to January, though weather patterns are not always predictable.
+Despite the country’s developmental challenges, visitors coming to the Kingdom of eSwatini for the first time will be overwhelmed by its beautiful, mountainous scenery and friendly people, two of the country’s greatest attributes.
+The weather in the Kingdom of eSwatini, though mild compared to freezing and scorching temperatures found elsewhere in Africa, varies greatly by season, as well as from one region to the next.
+As Pasture Valley, there is sometimes frost during the winter months of May to August, while temperatures in the summer months of December to February can reach as high as 36°C. The rainy season in the Kingdom of eSwatini generally lasts from November to January, though weather patterns are not always predictable.

-For more information on Kingdom of eSwatini’s history, politics or culture, you may visit the following web pages:
+For more information on the Kingdom of eSwatini’s history, politics or culture, you may visit the following web pages: